Please enter a valid postcode/location

 What is a Virtual Orienteering Course?

-A Virtual Orienteering Course (VOC) is a set of checkpoints spread around a park or town, created for you to complete and capture with your smartphone or GPS watch.
-Together with a map showing where they all are, with the right App your smartphone can magically become a brilliant orienteering device and be a map, a compass and a timer all in one.
+A Virtual (GPS) Orienteering Course (VOC) is a set of checkpoints spread around an area created for you to complete and capture with your smartphone or GPS watch.
+Together with a map showing where they all are, and using a free app such as Maprun, your device will instantly become a map and a timer all in one.

-- Score course – this is where you have to find as many controls as you can in the time limit (often 45-60mins).
-Each control is worth a number of points; they may all have the same value or they may vary.
+• Score course – Visit as many checkpoints as you can in the time limit.
+Each checkpoint is worth a number of points; they may all have the same value or they may vary.
 The highest number of points wins.
-You will lose points if you are late back
+You will lose points if you are late back!

-So why not have an adventure and find towns and parks to explore with an accessible, flexible and fun Virtual Orienteering Course.
+Why not have an adventure and find new places to explore with an accessible, flexible and fun Virtual Orienteering Course.

 Please note participants use virtual courses at their own risk and are responsible for their own safety, and we recommend under 16s should not go out unaccompanied when in an urban setting.
 Commercial reproduction and use of the map is not permitted without prior permission.